 Active Ingredients: Pineapple contains at least five enzymes collectively known as bromelains.
 The main compounds are two proteolytic enzymes known as bromelin A and B. Ripe fruits also contain 20 mg per 102, vitamin C and up to 15% sucrose; esters of caffeic and p-coumaric acid with glycerol have been described.

-Pharmacological Effects: Available studies show that bromelain has anti-inflammatory, anti-oedemic, antiplatelet aggregation and fibrinolytic activities.
+Health Effects: Available studies show that bromelain has anti-inflammatory, anti-oedemic, antiplatelet aggregation and fibrinolytic activities.
 There is evidence that a small percentage of orally administered bromelain may be absorbed into the bloodstream and lymph system.
-There appears to be sufficient clinical evidence that bromelain is effective in the treatment of post-operative and post-traumatic swelling.
+There appears to be sufficient clinical evidence that bromelain is effective in supporting post-operative and post-traumatic swelling.

 Status: Comm.
 E+ (bromelain).